• Skip to primary navigation

 Safety tips

 This can be a fun recipe to get kids involved in making!
 If creating these treats with a child, make sure to use regular toothpicks (not the dangerous metal kind like we did in these photos) and possibly even the blunted kind.
-The blunted kind should still slide easily into the blueberries and be safer for kids.

 If you're worried about a choking hazard with the frozen blueberries, cut the blueberries in half and always always be around when young kids are eating anything.
-We are 100% always in the room when our toddlers are eating anything in case they need assistance.

-How to make the yogurt dipped blueberries:
+How to make the yogurt dipped blueberries

 First, wash and dry your fresh blueberries.
 It's best if they are dry so that the yogurt will coat them well and there won't be water that affects the yogurt from properly sticking to the blueberries.